codership/documentation/galeracluster/source/installmariadb.rst

 ===========================
 .. _`galera-mariadb-binarys-install`:

 MariaDB Galera Cluster is the MariaDB implementation of Galera Cluster for MySQL.
-Binary installation packages are availalbe for Debian- and RPM-based distributions of Linux through the MariaDB repository.
+Binary installation packages are available for Debian- and RPM-based distributions of Linux through the MariaDB repository.

 ---------------------------------
 Enabling the MariaDB Repository